Honors and Awards

 The Cardinal ranked sixth in the final 2012 BCS standings, following back-to-back No. 4 rankings at the end of the 2010 and 2011 seasons.

 Shaw was named the 2012 Pac-12 Conference Coach of the Year, becoming the second coach to earn the honor outright in consecutive seasons since the award’s inception in 1975.

 Under Shaw’s leadership, Stanford during the regular season defeated the AP No. 1 (Oregon) and No. 2 (USC) teams in the nation, the first school to do so since 2000.
 The Cardinal closed its season with five straight wins over as many ranked opponents.

 Shaw paved the way to a historic defensive output in 2012, breaking Stanford’s single-season sacks record (57) and pacing the Pac-12 in scoring defense (17.21), total defense (336.21), rushing defense (97.0), sacks (4.07) and tackles for loss (9.00).
 The Cardinal ranked first nationally in sacks, second in tackles for loss, fifth in rushing defense and 11th in scoring defense.

-In 2012, Stanford earned the AFCA's Academic Achievement Award after leading the country with a 100 percent Graduation Success Rate, becoming the first program ever to win both the award and a BCS bowl game in the same season.
+In 2012, Stanford earned the AFCA’s Academic Achievement Award after leading the country with a 100 percent Graduation Success Rate for its graduated class that year, becoming the first program ever to win both the award and a BCS bowl game in the same season.

 For the fourth straight year, Stanford has had three or more players selected in the NFL Draft when Zach Ertz (second round - Philadelphia), Levine Toilolo (fourth round - Atlanta) and Stepfan Taylor (fifth round - Arizona) signed professional contracts after the 2012 season.